vonerikbarren/--The-Psychic-Game--/README.md

 1. User goes to the website.
 2. The user needs to read the very short instructions.
 3. The user then selects from the any letters from the English Alphabet by typing.
+4. The user tries to guess the letter before all their choices have been used.
+5. Rinse and repeat sections 1-4

 ## Section 4 - Summary / Notes